joinmeow/amazon-cognito-passwordless-auth/README.md

   // Whether to use the new GetTokensFromRefreshToken API instead of InitiateAuth with REFRESH_TOKEN.
   // When true, uses the new API.
 When false (default), uses the legacy approach.
-  useGetTokensFromRefreshToken: false, // (default: false) });
+  useGetTokensFromRefreshToken: false, // (default: false)

+  // Token refresh configuration
+  tokenRefresh: {
+    // Time (in milliseconds) after which a user is considered inactive
+    // Default: 30 minutes (1,800,000 ms)
+    inactivityThreshold: 30 * 60 * 1000,

+    // Whether to base token refreshes on user activity
+    // When true, tokens are refreshed intelligently based on user interactions
+    // When false, tokens are refreshed based on wall-clock time
+    // Default: true
+    useActivityTracking: true,
+  },
+});
 ```